sombriks/node-backend-validation/01-address-book-no-validate/README.md

 - Setup a Koa service is like build a custom motorbike, you can either end with a 55cc toy motorcycle or a real-life Kaneda's bike from Akira movie.
-- Ava is blazing fast
+- Ava is blazing fast.
-- XO makes lint a pleasure, but sometimes the 'fixes' changes meaning.
+- XO makes (es)linting a pleasure, but sometimes the 'fixes' changes meaning.
 - Supertest with Koa is a marriage made in heaven, koa exposes a pure node-ish callback and supertest handles the rest.
 - PGLite is staging here to see if it can replace [sqlite][sqlite] as test database.
 It is in early stages, has [some limitations][limitations] but promising so far.
+Makes me happy because we can test without depend on docker.
 - The configs/controllers/services and provisioning functions is a good portable style being experimented here as well.
 Some stacks has DI containers, others doesn't.
-So it's a good practice keep a sane, straightforward setup phase with reasonable configuration functions instead of singleton exports.
+So it's a good practice keep a sane, straightforward setup phase with reasonable configuration functions and defaults instead of singleton exports.
 - Kind reminder that async/await are contagious.
-I needed it early, for database, then it propagated to services and from services to controllers, making server setup async/await land as well.
+I needed it early, for database, then it propagated to services and from services to controllers, making not only server setup but entire project async/await land as well.
-- In this example project we had tests at service and controller modules. it's overengineering for the sake of the example.
-Unless testing specific scenarios narrowing down business details, no need to cover services, since controllers will cover them as well, given enough test cases.
+- In this example project we had tests at service and controller modules.
+It's overengineering, it was done just for the sake of the examples.
+Unless we get specific testing scenarios narrowing down business details, no need to cover services _directly_, since tests for controllers will cover them as well, given enough test cases.
+- The [no-rollback.js][no-rollback] script is a minimalistic migration solution with potential, but it's too naive and probably not suited for production.
+But it delivers what is needed for a study project and might get its own repository in the future.

 [node]: https://nodejs.org
 [koa]: https://koajs.com